The CST Bounce Universe model -- a parametric study: The Single Bounce Criteria

-Let us now turn to the observational constraints can be imposed on our bounce model. \begin{itemize} \item\emph{A period of vacuum energy domination:} The first constraint comes from vacuum energy domination.
+Let us now turn to observational constraints on CSTB model: \begin{itemize} \item\emph{A period of vacuum energy domination:} The first constraint comes from vacuum energy domination.
 In the locked inflation era, the tension of D-$\mathrm{\bar{D}}$-brane is so large that it dominates the energy density in this era.